Kenji Bahar: Professional career

-Baltimore Ravens
+Baltimore Ravens (first stint)

 Bahar signed with the Baltimore Ravens as an undrafted free agent on May 13, 2021.
+He was waived on June 4.

+Toronto Argonauts

+Bahar attended training camp with the Toronto Argonauts but was released in first round of roster cuts on July 20, 2021.

+Baltimore Ravens (second stint)

-He was waived on June 4, but re-signed by the team on July 28, 2021, after Ravens starting quarterback Lamar Jackson was placed on the Reserve/Covid-19 list.
+The Baltimore Ravens re-signed Bahar on July 28, 2021, after Ravens starting quarterback Lamar Jackson was placed on the Reserve/COVID-19 list.
 Bahar was waived by the Ravens when Jackson was activated off the list on August 6, 2021.
 The Ravens re-signed Bahar again on August 16, 2021, after quarterback Trace McSorley suffered a back injury and was again waived on August 24, 2021.
 He was re-signed by the Ravens to their practice squad on November 23, 2021, and released on November 29, 2021.
 Bahar was re-signed to the practice squad on December 25, 2021, and was elevated to the active roster the following day for the Ravens' Week 16 game against the Cincinnati Bengals.
 He was released on December 28.

-Houston Gamblers
+Houston Gamblers / Roughnecks

-Bahar was selected in the 12th round of the 2022 USFL Draft by the Houston Gamblers.
+Bahar was selected in the 12th round of the 2022 USFL draft by the Houston Gamblers.
 He was transferred to the inactive roster on April 30, 2022, with a hand injury.

+Bahar re-signed with the Gamblers on September 30, 2023.
+Bahar and all other Houston Gamblers players and coaches were all transferred to the Houston Roughnecks after it was announced that the Gamblers took on the identity of their XFL counterpart, the Roughnecks.
+He was released on January 24, 2024, and re-signed with the team on April 10.
+He was released on May 6.

+Massachusetts Pirates

+On January 2, 2025, Bahar signed with the Massachusetts Pirates of the Indoor Football League (IFL).